-Of course, we are here to help you as much as we can via email@example.com or firstname.lastname@example.org - whether it be a direct reply back via an email, your query sent onto our IT support team, or advising you to go back to your County FA.
+Of course, we are here to help you as much as we can via firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and email@example.com - whether it be a direct reply back by email, your query sent onto our IT support team, or advising you to go back to your County FA.

 However, there are quite a few things which you can do yourself in your application to get a quicker resolution that doesn't involve us, and five of these key things will be highlighted below.

-Assuming you are an approved centre already, you can use the pencil icon on the summary page when you go back into your application to get to the Centre Information section.
+Assuming you are an approved provider already, you can use the pencil icon on the summary page when you go back into your application to get to the 'Provider Name' section.
+You may also see this on other programme applications within the 'Delivery Partner Contact Details' section (top line is provider name).

-Where it says 'Centre Name', click the pencil icon to edit this to whatever your new name is and once finished, save and re-submit the application back to your county for re-approval.
+Where it says 'Provider Name' or 'Delivery Partner Contact Details', click the pencil icon to edit this to whatever your new organisation name is and once finished, save the change and re-submit the application back to your county for re-approval.
+You have to re-submit the name change or this won't go through.

-The minimum number of booking places on a Wildcats centre application needs to be 30, and the minimum number of booking places on both a Just Play and Just Play For Students application is 16.
+The minimum number of booking places on a Weetabix Wildcats application needs to be 30, and the minimum number of booking places on a Snickers Protein Just Play and Age UK Walking Football application is 16.
+Squad has a maximum number of places set by the provider organiser.
 Please consider this when filling in or amending that number accordingly, as you will get an error message in red text on the system if the numbers aren't met.

-The reason for the numbers are based on any given venue's capacity and the football programme being done, meaning the venue you choose needs to be able to accommodate for 30 Wildcats or 16 Just Play-ers.
+The reason for the numbers are based on any given venue's capacity and the football programme being done, meaning the venue you choose needs to be able to accommodate for 30 Weetabix Wildcats, 16 Snickers Protein Just Play-ers, and 16 Walking Footballers (and a suitable number of Squad girls appropriate to space available).
 You can edit this booking place number in your application by again going to your summary page and clicking the pencil icon next to the relevant section.

 As long as you upload one of each document required by your programme, this part of an application should be quite simple.
 We can provide templates of some - not all - of the documents needed but some you will have to source yourself, such as public liability insurance.
 These can be dependent on the venue you choose within your application so if you end up editing the venue, you may have to re-evaluate your documents too.
 Use the application summary and pencil icon to modify.